 Having a good trip relies a lot on luck and the locals.
 Sometimes, the best deals or short-cuts come from asking the locals.

 Additionally, I have noticed that Sri Lankans are not as aggressive as in India, where at times the people might intrude on your personal space, nor are they as overly helpful like in Iran where you will feel immense guilt.

-Upon talking to some locals as well as as travelers, I noticed that Sri Lankan men are quite gentlemanly, but possessive.
+Upon talking to some locals as well as travelers, I noticed that Sri Lankan men are quite gentlemanly but possessive.
 This means that they will definitely go out of their way to help the ladies, which is a great plus point.

 The bad side?
 Just don’t pass them your number, ever.
-I have heard stories of incessant calls and unrequited confessions, just from meeting a traveler and helping them 1 thing.
+I have heard stories of incessant calls and unrequited confessions, just from meeting a traveller and helping them 1 thing.

 11. Consider not eating at guesthouses

 Now, this might seem counter-intuitive.
 It would be hard to resist saying no when the guesthouse lady smiles and asks “Do you wish to have breakfast/dinner?”